eonk/CrimeSciData/docs/01-intro.md

 ## 6  Diggory Hufflepuff
 ```

 Use `str(HarryPotter$house)` and see what R says.
-R will list all observations in the variable, right?
+R will list all observations in the variable and says it's a character variable, right?
 Now we are going to convert `house`, a character variable, into a factor variable `house_f` meaning that R will categorise the variable.

 ```r